supermario/elm-pkg-js/readme.md

 #### [peterszerzo/elm-porter](https://package.elm-lang.org/packages/peterszerzo/elm-porter/latest/)

 Was pointed out on Elm Slack, is specifically aimed at request/response modelling with ports but could be good to look over.

+Note: unsuitable as it expects functions to be stored in the msg and model types.

 #### [elm-community/js-integration-examples](https://github.com/elm-community/js-integration-examples)